 “We got rid of welfare, didn’t we?” you can hear them say.
-“Now let’s do away with those blue haired Social Security queens, illegally shacking up with far younger men and driving their government-bought Caddies to gamble at Bingo parlors.”
+“Now let’s do away with those blue-haired Social Security queens, illegally shacking up with far younger men and driving their government-bought Caddies to gamble at Bingo parlors.”

 Long walks into the desert would be encouraged.

 We may not get to the point where you’ll see bumper stickers proclaiming “Seniors: the other white meat.”
-But be weary when approached with a free one-way trip West where, they’ll tell you, the air is dry and healthy, and you’ll never again be subjected to rap music.
+But be wary when approached with a free one-way trip West where, they’ll tell you, the air is dry and healthy, and you’ll never again be subjected to rap music.

 Don’t say I didn’t warn you.